snowballstem/pystemmer/README.rst

 The above step is unncessary if you've downloaded a source distribution of PyStemmer (i.e.: a .tar.gz or .zip file).

-PyStemmer uses distutils, so all that is neccessary to build and install PyStemmer is the usual distutils invocation:
+PyStemmer uses distutils, so all that is necessary to build and install PyStemmer is the usual distutils invocation:

     python setup.py install